brodriguez8774/Python_ParallelExecutionTest/readme.md

 Brandon Rodriguez

 ## About This Program
 This program has three main files.
+Simply run each as a standalone Python file.

 Note for the first two: The numbering print out for multiprocessing currently does not work properly.
 To resolve this, there needs to be a lock around the number counter, which was excluded to make code simpler.